Shuttle/shuttle-core/overview-serializer.md

 Deserializes the `Stream` into an `obejct` of the given type.

-# ISerializerTypes
+# ISerializerRootType

-The `ISerializerTypes` interface is an optional interface that serializer implementations can use that allows the developer to specify explicit object types.
+The `ISerializerRootType` interface is an optional interface that serializer implementations can use that allows the developer to specify explicit object types contained within a root type.

-The `DefaultSerializer` implements this interface and it is recommended that you explicitly register types that will be serialized to avoid any conflicts later down the line.
+The `DefaultSerializer` implements this interface and it is recommended that you explicitly register types with the same name, but in different namespaes, that will be serialized within the same root type to avoid any conflicts later down the line.

-For instance, the following two types will cause issues as they both serialize to the same name and the .Net serializer cannot seem to distinguish the difference:
+For instance, the following two types will cause issues when used in the root `Complex` type as they both serialize to the same name and the .Net serializer cannot seem to distinguish the difference:

 ``` c#
 namespace Serializer.v1